When Should You Upgrade Your Furnace?

 - Should I get an alarm system?

 - What types of fixtures meet my lighting needs but are still energy efficient?

 As if that’s not enough, add one more thing to the list: When should I replace my heating unit?

 Your heating unit shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
 Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every utility bill.

 But how do I know if it’s time to replace my heating system?

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-It is common for a heater to eventually need a new belt or a little attention once a year to make sure everything is running properly, but a well-maintained heater should work without much repairing along the way.
-A few signs that your system may be in need of replacing are below:
+It is normal for a heater to eventually need a part replacement or a little attention once a year to make sure everything is running properly, but a well-maintained heater should work without much fixing along the way.
+A few indications that your system may be in need of replacing are below: